Place of Origin:Shenzhen, China

 3. Raft, Raft is necessary for printing.
 This will help to stick to the bed and minimize shrinkage through the printing.

 4. Infill, After our test, printing with 20-25% infill has the best performance.
 As there is less shrinkage stress on the surface.
-On the other hand, it also could hold the structure profile
+On the other hand, it also could hold the structure profile and prevent distorting.

-5. The diameter of model, Nylon is not suitable for large diameter, flat models, It usually deforms in print.
+5. The diameter of the model, Nylon is not suitable for large diameter, flat models, It usually deforms in print.